-Robert Currie says it’s ‘atrocious’ that criminal charges have been stayed against Johannes Rivoire, who worked in three Arctic communities in the 1960s and ‘70s.
+Robert Currie says it’s ‘atrocious’ that criminal charges have been stayed against Joannis Rivoire, who worked in the Arctic from 1960 until 1993.

 “What’s atrocious is the federal government’s refusal to say anything about the case to give the alleged victims any indication that there’s even any interest in justice being done,” Currie tells APTN News.

 The three sex-related charges laid against Rivoire in 1998 were stayed in 2017, citing a low chance of conviction.

 “In 1994, the Department of Justice Canada confirmed with the RCMP that France does not extradite its nationals,” says Nathalie Houle, a spokesperson for the Public Prosecution Service of Canada.

 “No formal request for extradition was made in this file.”

 Rivoire, now in his early 90s, is believed to be living in an Oblate facility in France.
 He left Nunavut in 1993 – some say fled – four years before the charges were laid.